zestia/template-lint-config/README.md

 # @zestia/template-lint-config

-This package provides linting rules for HTML templates
+This package provides linting rules for HTML templates.

 The rules are based on community standards, with a few extra ones specific to Zestia.